LegalizeAdulthood/remove-void-args/README.md

 Now we're ready to edit `RemoveVoidArgs.cpp` and start matching AST nodes and refactoring the source file.

-## Exploring Matched Function Declarations
+## Exploring Matched Function Definitions

 To get a feel for how all this works, let's add some simple code that matches a `FunctionDecl` and prints out information about the matched